paulvollmer/ofxAppUpdater/README.md

 You can find a list of all known bugs at [GitHub](https://github.com/wrongentertainment/ofxAppUpdater/issues).
 Please report if you find an unknown bug.

 ## Changelog
-A detailed changelog can be found at the [Appcast RSS](https://raw.github.com/WrongEntertainment/ofxAppUpdater/master/release_storage/appcast.xml).
+A detailed changelog can be found at the [Wiki/Changelog RSS](https://github.com/WrongEntertainment/ofxAppUpdater/wiki/Changelog).

 ## Author